If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 Is RC racing expensive?

-Larger cars are generally more expensive for parts and maintenance, and require a larger track to race on.
-Smaller cars, on the other hand, are less expensive to buy and parts are often cheaper too.
+Larger cars are generally more expensive for spare parts and tires.
+Smaller cars are less expensive to buy and parts are often cheaper too.
 1/10th buggy tires cost a fraction of what 1/5th tires cost; if you are on a limited budget, keep this in mind when choosing a scale.

 If you become a regular radio control car racer, you will be consuming lots of tires over time.
 The kind of track surface you choose to race on can also affect tire wear rate.

-In the long run, race fees and tires (and Nitro, if racing IC powered cars) are probably the most expensive aspects of rc racing, once you have paid the initial costs of the car and all the required gear.
-Replacing broken parts can get expensive for a completely new driver, but the professional kits are very robust, and, as your driving improves, you won’t break things as often if at all.
+In the long run, race fees and tires (and Nitro, if racing IC powered cars) are probably the most expensive aspects of RC racing, once you have paid the initial costs of the car and all the required gear.
+Replacing broken parts can get expensive for an inexperienced driver, but the professional kits are very robust, and, as your driving improves, you won’t break things as often if at all.